 Many owners will not give much thought to what kind of food they feed their German Shepherds.
 The truth is that this breed needs to eat a lot of food.

-These dogs, which can weigh as much as a hundred pounds, can and will eat more than a bag of food every week if their owner is not paying attention.
+These dogs, which can weigh as much as 100 pounds, can and will eat more than a bag of food every week if their owner is not paying attention.
 It is very important to watch what your dog eats and how much he eats, as this breed is prone to gastrointestinal distress, especially due to overeating.

-These large, intelligent, active dogs need a highly nutritious, filling food that sustains their activity and their brains.
-Unfortunately, the cheapest foods on the market are not going to provide the kinds of nutrition that is going to support a shepherd's health and wellness.
+These large, intelligent, and active dogs need a highly nutritious, filling food that sustains their activity and their brains.
+Unfortunately, the cheapest foods on the market are not going to provide the kind of nutrition that is going to support a shepherd's health and wellness.
 Here are some tips to make sure you find the right kind of food for your adult German Shepherd dog and to make sure he is fed properly.